harpreetsingh/harpreetsingh.github.io/_posts/2018-03-06-face-detection.md

 <p> The "Find the human" problem
-is solved through something called "Haar Cascade Classifiers" - detailed article for brilliant humans [here](https://docs.opencv.org/3.3.0/d7/d8b/tutorial_py_face_detection.html) and the rest follow along in this blog :-).</p>
+is solved through something called "Haar Cascade Classifiers" - detailed article for brilliant humans
+[link here](https://docs.opencv.org/3.3.0/d7/d8b/tutorial_py_face_detection.html) and the rest follow along in this blog :-).</p>

 The underlying building block is a Classifier but lets drop the